ipcrypt-std/ipcrypt2/README.md

 - **Architecture**: Optimized for x86_64 and ARM (aarch64) with hardware AES, but fully functional on any CPU using a software fallback.
 WebAssembly is also supported.
 - **Format-Preserving**: Standard encryption is format-preserving at the 16-byte level.
 However, an original IPv4 may decrypt to an IPv6 format (or vice versa) in string form.

+## Bindings and Other Implementations

+Rust bindings for `ipcrypt2` are available, enabling Rust developers to easily integrate and utilize the library.
+You can find them at [`rust-ipcrypt2`](https://crates.io/crates/ipcrypt2).

 ---